John 6:1-15 Reflection: The Multiplication of Bread

 What a miracle indeed!
 Our God is a God of multiplication.
 If He wills it, no one will starve.
 Our reading shows that Jesus is not concerned only with our spiritual needs but also with our physical necessities.

 Individually, there is much to be desired in the way we deal with the needy.
-May we look into our hearts and realize that our treasures are really not meant for us only but it is meant to be shared.
+May we look into our hearts and realize that our treasures are really not meant for us only but they are meant to be shared.
 When we practice sharing, expect miracles to happen just as Jesus had promised: Whatever we give will come back to us a thousand fold.
 (Luke 6:38)

 P.S.
 “Pick up the pieces left over, so that nothing is wasted.”
 Every time you eat, try to finish your food and never waste anything.
 Let us help save planet earth by conserving food and other resources.
 Jesus is the foremost environmentalist.